opencord/cord/docs/quickstart_physical.md

-# CORD Quick Start Guide using Physical Nodes
+# Physical POD: Quick Start Guide

 This guide is meant to enable the user to utilize the artifacts of this repository to to deploy CORD on to a physical hardware rack.
 The artifacts in